Proud Father of a Gamer

-About ghsmith76Greg Smith is currently the Interim CIO at Western Washington University.
+About ghsmith76Greg Smith has retired.
+His last position was the Interim CIO at Western Washington University.
 Prior to WWU Greg was the CIO at Missouri S&T, and before that the CIO for George Fox University in Newberg, OR.
 Greg went to the Northwest from the Purdue School of Engineering and Technology in Indianapolis, IN. where he served as the Director of IT for 8 years.
 Prior to the IT career in Academia, Greg was a Systems Consultant with Hewlett-Packard primarily with the Analytical Group working out of San Francisco,Cincinnati and Indianapolis.
 Greg's passion as a CIO in Higher Education comes from his belief that Technology can benefit Teaching & Learning.

 Posted on January 24, 2015, in entertainment, Gaming and tagged board games, Cadaco All Star Baseball, gaming, playing video games, podcast, reminisce, video games, video gaming, video gaming industry.
 Bookmark the permalink.
 Leave a comment.